deephaven/vscode-deephaven/docs/quickstart.md

 deephaven-plugin-ui
 ```

-### Managed Pip Servers
+### Managed Pip Servers (Community only)
-If you want to manage DH servers from within the extension, you can include `deephaven-server` in the pip installation.
+If you want to manage DH servers from within the extension, you can include `deephaven-server` in the venv pip installation.

 Once installed, clicking the "refresh" button in the server tree panel should reveal a "Managed" servers node.